About us

 Giba is the maestro of the Batala sound, which he composed after the style of his home town Salvador, in Brazil.
 The music has its roots in African traditional music which found its way to Brazil and has been incorporated into Brazilian culture since.

-Using this influence, Giba formed a 60-piece drumming band, called Batala, and encouraged anyone with an interest in his music to form their own Batala group under his name.
-There are now 46 Batala groups in 17 countries around the world.
+Using this influence, Giba formed a 60-piece drumming band called Batala, and encouraged anyone interested in his music to form their own Batala group under his name.
+There are now 46 Batala groups in 17 countries worldwide, nine of which are in the UK.
+Batala Lancaster was the third UK Batala band, formed in 2004 after Batala Portsmouth and Batala Bangor.
+In 2019, we celebrated the band’s 15th Birthday with an adventure drumming weekend, and in 2024, we’ll be celebrating our 20th birthday.

 A drummer olding a bass drum in the air in front of a waterfall